-BEGINNING at the most easterly corner of Lot 30, as said lot is shown and so designated on that certain map of Tract No. 8040 filed November 22, 1974, in Book 250, Pages 27 through 37, Official Records of said County; thence northwesterly along the northeasterly line of said Lot 60.00 feet to the intersection with the northwesterly line of said Lot; thence northeasterly along the prolongation of the northwesterly line of said lot 60.00 feet to the Pierhead Line is described in Resolution No. 5197, passed and adopted December 6, 1982 by the City Council of said City; thence southeasterly along said Pierhead Line 60.00 feet to a point of intersection with the northeasterly prolongation of the southeasterly line of said lot; thence southwesterly along said northeasterly prolongation 60.00 feet to the POINT OF BEGINNING.
+Beginning at the most northerly corner of Lot 57, as said lot is shown and so designated on that certain map of Tract No. 8040 filed November 22, 1974, in Book 250, Pages 27 through 37, Official Records of said County; thence southwesterly along the northwesterly line of said Lot 85.00 feet to the intersection with the southwesterly line of said Lot; thence northwesterly along the prolongation of the southwesterly line of said lot 30.00 feet to the Pierhead Line; thence northeasterly along said Pierhead Line 85.00 feet to a point of intersection with the northwesterly prolongation of the northeasterly line of said lot; thence southeasterly on the prolongation of the northeasterly line of said lot 30 feet to the POINT OF BEGINNING.